mbiczo/Notes/mongoDB.rst

 Indexes
 -------

 Indexes are one of the single most important things you can do to optimize read queries.
-However, maintaining indexes does slow writes.
+However, maintaining indexes does slow writes, technically.
+Be sure to review and understand examples of creating `indexes to support your queries`_ and `using indexes to sort your queries`_.
+Here are basics:

+.. _indexes to support your queries: https://docs.mongodb.org/manual/tutorial/create-indexes-to-support-queries/

+.. _using indexes to sort your queries: https://docs.mongodb.org/manual/tutorial/sort-results-with-indexes/

 To **create** an index on a collection named *students*, havingthe index key be *class, student_name*: